Is God calling you to walk in the footsteps

 The Lord give you peace!

-May God bless you; Our Heavenly Mother guide, guard, and protect you; and our Seraphic Father St. Francis of Assisi look on each one of you, his Spiritual Children, with loving care.
-May this Lent bring us all closer to Jesus in Whose Passion-Death-Resurrection our life is worth living at every moment and through every experience.
+May God bless you.
+May Our Lady guide, guard, and protect you.
+May our Seraphic Father St. Francis of Assisi watch over each one of you, his Spiritual Children, with loving care.

 Peace and Blessings